Evan Gershkovich sentenced to 16 years in Russian penal colony on charges of espionage

-The trial of Wall Street Journal reporter Evan Gershkovich moved to closing arguments on Friday after only two days of hearings in a case his newspaper and the United States have denounced as a sham.
+The trial moved to closing arguments early Friday morning after only two days of hearings in a case Gershkovich's newspaper and the United States had denounced as a sham.
+That exceptional speed had prompted speculation that Russia may be hurrying to convict Gershkovich in order to conduct a prison exchange that may have been agreed.

 Gershkovich was arrested by Russia's FSB intelligence agency while on a reporting trip in Yekaterinburg in March last year.
-The Wall Street Journal, the U.S. and dozens of international media organisations have vehemently denied the charges against him.
+The Wall Street Journal, the U.S. and dozens of international media organisations have denied the charges against him.

 Russian officials, including President Vladimir Putin, have publicly signalled Russia wants to trade Gershkovich.
 Russia's Foreign Minister Sergey Lavrov earlier this week again confirmed negotiations for an exchange have continued with the Biden administration.